konnov/protocols-made-fun/_posts/2024-04-30-properties.md

 Interestingly, the model checker does not find a counterexample to **all invariants** that we have written so far.
 Is it a perfect bullet-proof protocol?
-Kind of, yes.
-However, if we look carefully at the constraints in `NextPreservingAndNonDecreasing`, we will see that this protocol is doing absolutely nothing useful.
+Kind of.
+If we look carefully at the constraints in `NextPreservingAndNonDecreasing`, we will see that this protocol is doing absolutely nothing useful.
 It starts with the initial supply and never changes the balances.